 For a detailed answer to your situation, consult the relevant tax agreement between the countries and contact your tax office or a European employment adviser.

-YES — there are still restrictions on access to the job market for Bulgarians and Romanians, but they don't apply to postings abroad.
+YES — there are still restrictions on access to the job market for Bulgarians, Romanians and Croatians, but they don't apply to postings abroad.
 So you can be posted to any EU country.

 EXCEPTION — Austria and Germany apply restrictions on temporary work in certain sectors — so you might need a work permit for your posting.